godot-d/godot-d/README.md

 class TestButton : GodotScript!Button
 {
+	@Property(Property.Hint.range, "1,10") int number = 9;

+	@Method void _pressed()
+	{
+		print("Button was pressed. `number` is currently ", number);
+	}

 	...
 }
 ```
+Properties and methods can be exposed to Godot with the `Property` and
+`Method` UDAs.
+Exposed properties will be saved/loaded along with instances of
+the class and can be modified in the Godot editor.
+The optional hint parameter
+can specify how the editor should treat the property, for example limiting a
+number to the range 1-10.

 GodotScript contains a pointer to the Button the script is attached to, called
 `owner`, which can be used to call Button methods or passed to methods taking
 Button as an argument.
 The `owner` manages the lifetime of the script.